 couldn’t load library “libmysql.dll.15”: this library or a dependent library could not be found in library pathRunning TCL 8.6.9 Error Message executing command “package require tdbc::mysql”

-The message suggests the “libmysql.dll.15” or a dependent file could not be found in the library path.
-After searching my system, I discovered this and any related files didn’t exist on my machine.
+The message states the “libmysql.dll.15” or a dependent file could not be found in the library path.
+After searching my system, I discovered this, and any related files didn’t exist on my machine.

 Download MySQL Connector/C – Product Version 6.1.11 for Microsoft Windows.
 Download the ZIP Archive applicable to your machine (X86, 32-bit or X86, 64-bit).